-These differences that have been stated are not because NOTE: with the MemoryMaster of any faults IIe card, lie in the fact that when the Apple computers but II they developed, did not provide were first an 8Ø mode and therefore did not include the column text column routines for 8Ø text.
-The above proper differences are the best that can be accomplished without Also, all totally redesigning the Apple computer. of the commands shown above are the same for even Apple's 80 column cards.
+NOTE: These differences that have been stated are not because of any faults with the RAMWORKS card, but lie in the fact that when the Apple II computers were first developed, they did not provide an 80 column text mode and therefore did not include the proper routines for 80 column text.
+The above differences are the best that can be accomplished without totally redesigning the Apple computer.
+Also, all of the commands shown above are the same for even Apple's 80 column cards.